Tomotok/core/README.md

 It is recommended to install the package from source, if you want to use the latest features and do not mind the possibility of backward compatibility issues.

 ### Source code
-The source code can be found in repository on [github](https://github.com/Tomotok/core).
+The source code can be found in the repository on [GitHub](https://github.com/Tomotok/core).
 The `stable` branch ensures backward compatibility within the latest major version.
 Newest features with not fully guaranteed backward compatibility are implemented in the `development` branch.
 Tags follow the versions published on [PyPI](https://pypi.org/project/tomotok/).